How Much Data Scientists Make? (Updated for 2024)

 We ended up forecasting that we’d hit around 90% of them, so my take-home ended up being around $150,000 annually after that first year.

-In 2017, the whole company in Jobr negotiated a raise from the parent company, so I got bumped up to $130,000 base pay, making my total compensation per year at that point to be $170,000.
+In 2017, the whole company in Jobr negotiated a raise from the parent company, so I got bumped up to $130,000 base pay, making my total compensation per year at that point $170,000.

 My Last Data Science Salary at Nextdoor